bayoh/oneTick/INSTALL_WITHOUT_DOCKER.md

-# Running Hi.Events Locally Without Docker
+# Running OneTick Locally Without Docker

-This guide provides instructions for setting up Hi.Events locally without using Docker, including the necessary prerequisites, setup steps, and configuration details.
+This guide provides instructions for setting up OneTick locally without using Docker, including the necessary prerequisites, setup steps, and configuration details.

-**ℹ️ For a faster and more reliable setup, we strongly recommend using the official [Docker setup](https://hi.events/docs/getting-started/quick-start).**
+**ℹ️ For a faster and more reliable setup, we strongly recommend using the official [Docker setup](https://onetick/docs/getting-started/quick-start).**

 ## Prerequisites